 In most cases, the cause is not known.
 However, in a small number of cases, PDA could be caused by exposure during pregnancy to a viral infection,

-A risk factor is something that increases your chance of getting a disease or condition.
-Premature babies are at relatively high risk for PDA, although a patent ductus often closes when the baby becomes more mature.
+Premature babies are at increased risk, although a patent ductus often closes when the baby becomes more mature.
 PDA may be more common in female babies or babies born at high altitudes.
 In most cases occurring in full term babies, there are no known risk factors for PDA.

 In some babies, symptoms may not occur until a few weeks or months after birth.
-Occasionally it is not found until a much later age.
+Occasionally, PDA is not found until a much later age.

 Even when there are no symptoms, the baby is at higher risk for a serious infection called